Two-Year and Four-Year Degree Options

 1. Bachelor of Arts in Business Administration

 Our Bachelor of Arts in Business Administration will provide you with an in-depth study of business.
-Choose from one of our one of four tracks: Accounting and Finance, Economics and Finance; Marketing and Sales, or Management and Entrepreneurship.
+Choose from one of our one of three tracks: Accounting and Finance, Marketing and Sales, or Management and Entrepreneurship.

 2. Concentration in Business, Bachelor of Arts Degree